githubtraining/training-manual/docs/05_local_git_configs.md

 git config --global core.autocrlf input
 ```

 Different systems handle line endings and line breaks differently.
-If you open a file created on another system and do not have this config option set, git will think you made changes to the file based on the way your system handles this type of file.
+If you open a file created on another system and do not have this config option set, Git will think you made changes to the file based on the way your system handles this type of file.

 > Memory Tip: `autocrlf` stands for auto carriage return line feed.